bulletmark/FireBirdLib/devutils/README.md

 ### JailBreak

-For an unknown reason, the Topfield TMS TAP runtime environment does not allow TAPs to call Linux system commands.
+The Topfield TMS TAP runtime environment does not allow TAPs to call Linux system commands.
 TAPs are constrained to use only the TAP-API.
 While this might be o.k. for most TAPs, there are still a lot of things which cannot be done because of the limited functionality of the API.

 The JailBreak utility modifies the compiled TAP so that it passes the check upon launch regardless of what you have coded.